Akhil401/Akhil401/README.md

 Software Developer
 -------------

 I've been coding for five years.
 Initially, everything started with C language to Embedded C and Python.
 I worked as a Robotics Application Engineer (R&D), Robotics Trainer and lecturer at Engineering College.
-I switch my career to web development.
-I thought it would be the future.
+I found it very interesting development, I switch my career to web development.
 I started learning HTML, CSS (PostCss, Sass), JavaScript(React, Node.JS) and definitely, Python (Django).
 I am into design, Indeed, love to make things beautiful if it is UI or layout and styles.

 * 🌍  I'm based in Pavia, Italy
 * 🖥️  See my portfolio at [akhilreddyrondla.com](http://akhilreddyrondla.com/)